Pietro La Fontaine: Death

 La Fontaine died on 9 July 1935 at 10:00am from arteriosclerosis.
 He had been ill since the beginning of that month and had moved to Treviso hoping to recover.
 He had suffered from diabetes in his later life.
 Four archbishops and 12 bishops as well as some regional senators attended his 12 July funeral which ended with him being interred in Lido in a chapel he had commissioned himself.
 His remains were transferred on 8 July 1959 into the Basilica of Saint Mark in the sarcophagus that was once intended for his future successor Angelo Giuseppe Roncalli, who had become Pope John XXIII.

 Beatification process

-The cause for his beatification was opened on 22 February 1960 (in a local investigation) under his third successor Giovanni Urbani.
+The cause for La Fontaine's beatification was opened on 22 February 1960 (in a local investigation) under his third successor Giovanni Urbani.
 Theologians assessed his writings and approved them on 10 November 1971 after asserting his writings were in line with doctrine and contained no errors that would impede the beatification process.
 The informative process of investigation received validation from the Congregation for the Causes of Saints on 11 March 1988.

-The current postulator for this cause is Dr. Andrea Ambrosi.
+The postulator for this cause is Andrea Ambrosi.